 Upholds and Governs all things

 It is God alone Who governs and controls all that takes place in time.
-But the Bible declares that the Lord Jesus has this right and does this, therefore proving in another way His deity.
+But the Bible declares that the Lord Jesus has this right and does this, therefore, proving His deity.
 To uphold and govern all things means to carry history to its appointed end.
 It means that He is the Sovereign controller of all things.
 All things He carries by His will to fulfill His purpose.

 Heb.
 1:3 He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
 After making purification for sins, he sat down at the right hand of the Majesty on high,

 This verse declares the great majesty and glory of the Lord Jesus, Who is God Incarnate.
-The fact that He is equal with God the Father is seen in that He is “exact imprint of his nature”.
+The fact that He is equal with God the Father is seen in that He is the “exact imprint of his nature”.
 He has the same nature as the Father.
-As the Father is sovereign, free, independent, omnipotent, omniscient, omnibenevolent, omnipresent, fully God, gracious, mercif...
+As the Father is sovereign, free, independent, omnipotent, omniscient, omnibenevolent, omnipresent, fully G...